bbadzioch/419_site/index.md

 ## Prerequisites

 The main expectation is that students taking this course are familiar with reading and writing mathematical proofs to the extent that is covered in MTH 311.
-We will also use basic notions related to sets and functions (also typically covered in MTH 311) as well as some elementary number theory (divisibility of integers, the greatest common divisor etc.).
-Some topics will involve material from linear algebra (matrices, determinants, vector spaces etc.).
+We will also use some notions related to sets and functions (also typically covered in MTH 311), as well as some elementary number theory (divisibility of integers, the greatest common divisor etc.).
+From time to time we will also use linear algebra (matrices, determinants, vector spaces etc.).
 These topics are cover in MTH 309.